Nannakaroliina/kubeflow-pipeline-demo/README.md

 _file_outputs_ are defined on _pipeline.py_.
 Pipeline flow is defined in _kubeflow_demo_pipeline_ and the _pipeline.yaml_ file is compiled based on the _pipeline.py_ code.

+MLflow integration to the pipeline adds the functionality for model saving to desired backend storage, in this case PostgreSQL, model versioning, logging of metrics etc. See more at: [MLflow documentation](https://mlflow.org/docs/latest/index.html)

 ![alt text](photos/kubeflow-pipline.png "Kubeflow pipeline components")

 ### Code modifications

 In case of code modifications to _pipeline.py_, run the code to generate new _pipeline.yaml_.
 If modifying the components, remember to push changes to Github to get newest version for the Docker images.
+While using new branches for new implementations, the docker images are not built so this requires bit of manual work unless the code is merged to main.
+I haven't added action workflow for building docker images for branches.

 ## Requirements

 * Kubernetes
 * Kubeflow (kind, K3s, K3ai)
+* MLflow (local unless server available)
+* PostgreSQL

 ## Installation steps for local Kubeflow Pipelines
 There is three options: kind, K3s or K3ai.